-Our Citizen Science project ‘HogWatch Scotland’ is funded by The British Hedgehog Preservation Society until 2021 to monitor hedgehog populations and create habitat.
+Our Citizen Science project ‘HogWatch Scotland’ is funded by The British Hedgehog Preservation Society until the end of 2021 to monitor hedgehog populations and create habitat.
 It aims to understand more about the declining species in Scotland by conducting torchlight surveys, a variety of events and training courses, working with schools and implementing hedgehog friendly changes in the landscape.
 This extended project through the whole country follows the success of the ‘Glasgow HogWatch’ project across Glasgow and the West of Scotland.

 We are supporting Hedgehog Street, a campaign by The People’s Trust for Endangered Species and the British Hedgehog Preservation Society to recruit Hedgehog Champions and raise awareness of our prickly friends.

-We are pleased to have been awarded a Digital Engagement Grant from the British Ecological Society to create a lending library of wildlife monitoring equipment including cameras and mammal footprint tunnels.
+We are pleased to have been awarded a Digital Engagement Grant from the British Ecological Society to create a lending library of wildlife monitoring equipment including trail cameras and mammal footprint tunnels.
 HogWatch at Home offers you the chance to borrow for up to four weeks.
 We are interested in your hedgehog sightings but of course this is a wonderful opportunity to understand and watch all kinds of nocturnal wildlife in your garden.

 Get Involved – in four easy steps

 - Submit a sighting